 This will keep customers coming back - which means returning customers and recurring revenue for your business.

 Engaging with customers and maintaining a relationship with them is the first step to customer loyalty and retention.
+This is not difficult to do at all.

 Let’s look at some customer retention tips here: